ivazquez/clonal-heterogeneity/README.md

 * Phenotype measurements of the genetic cross are summarised in this dataset ([spores](data/pheno/genetic-cross/pheno_genetic_cross_spores.csv) and [hybrids](data/pheno/genetic-cross/pheno_genetic_cross_hybrids.csv)) and are analysed in this [notebook](src/figure4.ipynb).
 The results are shown in [Figure 6](manuscript/main/figures/figure6/figure6_final.png) and [Figures S10](manuscript/supp/figures/supp_figure_pheno_cross/supp_figure_pheno_cross_extended_final.png) and [S11](manuscript/supp/figures/supp_figure_pheno_cross/supp_figure_pheno_cross_reduced_final.png).
 * Phenotype measurements of the genetic constructs are summarised in this [dataset](data/pheno/genetic-constructs/pheno_genetic_constructs.csv) and are analysed in this [notebook](src/supp_figure_pheno_constructs.ipynb).

 Each measurement is indexed by experimental run, plate, row and column.
 All datasets report the growth rate and the doubling time.
-For each observable, the dataset reports absolute values and normalised values extracted after spatial normalisation. `NaN' is used to indicate missing data.
+For each observable, the dataset reports absolute values and normalised values extracted after spatial normalisation. `NaN` is used to indicate missing data.

 ## Fluctuation assay data
 Locus-specific measurements of the LOH rate using a Luria-Delbruck fluctuation test.
 This dataset reports the raw colony counts measured in the fluctuation assay and the estimated LOH rates.
 They can be found in the `data/fluctuation/` directory.

-* The raw counts contain the [number of colony-forming units](data/fluctuation/fluctuation_assay_counts.csv) (c.f.u.) in YPD medium and in 5-FOA+ dropout medium.
+* The raw counts contain the [number of colony-forming units](data/fluctuation/fluctuation_assay_counts.csv) (CFU) in YPD medium and in 5-FOA+ dropout medium.
 This provides the average number of cells per culture, `N`, the average number of LOH events per culture, `m`.
 * For every background and environment, the [mean LOH rate](data/fluctuation/fluctuation_assay_rates.csv) and 5\%/95\% confidence intervals are estimated using the probability generating function of the Luria-Delbruck distribution defined by Hamon et al. (2012).